-Aline Moussard is a postdoctoral fellow at the Research Centre of the Centre de recherche de l'Institut Universitaire de gériatrie de Montréal (CRIUGM).
+Aline Moussard is a neuropsychologist and project manager at the Research Centre of the Centre de recherche de l'Institut Universitaire de gériatrie de Montréal (CRIUGM).
 She received training in clinical neuropsychology at the Université de Lille (France), and then completed a doctorate in research at the BRAMS laboratory (Université de Montréal).
 She enriched the literature review from the perspective of her discipline.